Azure/cloud-scale-data-for-devs-guide/docs/change-feed-with-cosmos-db-trigger-function.md

 - package: com.function

-When prompted, input N so that you can trigger the advanced options prompts.
+When prompted, input *N* so that you can trigger the advanced options prompts.
 The additional settings include:

 - appName: cosmosChangeFeedProcessorFunction

-- appRegion: set it to your region
+- appRegion: \<Your region>

 - resourceGroup: pet-supplies-demo-rg

 - trigger: CosmosDBTrigger

+> [!NOTE]
-> Java 11 functionality in Azure Functions is in Preview at the time of this writing, so we're using Java 8 for this particular section.
+> Java 11 functionality in Azure Functions is in preview at the time of this writing, so we're using Java 8 for this particular section.

 The Maven archetype will generate boilerplate scaffolding.
 In Function.java, populate the following values: